 A variety of legal responses have been proposed and adopted to address these issues at the federal, and the provincial and territorial levels.
 These have included criminal, human rights, civil, and education law approaches.
 While some responses to online issues have been based on pre-existing laws, regulations, and policies, others have been created directly in response to internet-related developments.
 This non-comprehensive overview focuses on key legal approaches and developments related to cyberbullying.

-Part I begins by discussing “cyberbullying,” online hate propagation, and cyberviolence, including the relationships among them.
+Part I begins by discussing “cyberbullying,” online hate propagation, and tech-facilitated violence, including the relationships among them.
 Part II focuses on current legal responses, including human rights, education, civil, administrative/regulatory, and criminal law approaches.
 The Conclusion argues that the complexity of these issues—and the underlying equality issues often at stake—necessitate adopting a multi-pronged approach.
 Furthermore, when these issues affect young people, responses ought to be weighted more strongly in favour of human rights and educational approaches, rather than criminal law responses.

 Liberal Party of Canada, Creating Opportunity: The Liberal Plan for Canada (Ottawa: Liberal Party of Canada, 1993).